NazzarenoGiannelli/batch_zip-rar_extractor/README.md

 # Batch .zip and .rar extractors

-This couple of scripts allows you to extract multiple zip or rar files into new folders that inherit the same name of the original zip/rar file.
+This couple of scripts allows you to **extract multiple zip or rar files into new folders that inherit the same name of the original zip/rar file**.
 It saved me hours of work unzipping a large collection of compressed files.

-Hopefully it will help many others too :)
+Hopefully it will help many others too :slightly_smiling_face:

 The scripts detect .zip or .rar files in the provided directory, so you don't have to worry about files of other formats present in the same folder.